 If you haven’t exercised before, it’s a good idea to start off with 10 or 15 minutes’ continuous exercise 3 times a week, and slowly build this up.

-Ideally, you should be aiming to work up to 30 minutes of exercise, at least four times a week.
-If you decide to start with 30 minutes, you can break it up into ten-minute blocks.
+Ideally, you should work towards 30 minutes of activity, at least 4 times a week.
+If you decide to start with 30 minutes, you can break it up into 10-minute blocks.

 Lots of people find that writing down the activities they have done and what they plan to do keeps them motivated.
-If you do this, it will be easy to keep an eye on how active you are.
-You can keep track of your activities by filling out a weekly exercise goal sheet or by keeping a diary where you record everything you do.
+An easy way to keep track of how active you are is to fill out a weekly exercise goal sheet or record it in a diary.

-There are also some free apps for your smartphone or tablet that can help you track your daily steps and other activities.
+There are also some free apps that can help you track your daily steps and other activities.

 Why does a pregnancy exercise goal plan help?

 Writing down your activity goals and things you’ve already done lets you plan ahead, and you can see your achievements.

 You can decide what activities you’d like to do, or what will be possible, depending on your work, any older children and other things that are going on in your life.